happy family of three

 Your Total Costs for Healthcare

 The type of insurance you choose, who’s covered, age, and other medical risks determine the amount you pay in monthly premiums.
-You also have out-of-pocket expenses, which include a deductible and a co-pay
+You also have out-of-pocket expenses, which include a deductible and a co-pay.

 The Four “Metal” Categories

 There are four categories of health insurance plans, otherwise known as the “metal” categories.
 Bronze, Silver, Gold, and Platinum.
 These categories have nothing to do with the quality of your medical care.
-Rather, they indicate how you and your insurer will share costs.
+Instead, they indicate how you and your insurer will share costs.

 • The lowest tier of health plans is labeled Bronze.
 With these, you pay the lowest premium every month but have high deductibles.
 That means seeking care will involve a higher cost because it will take more to reach your deductible.
-These plans are ideal for those who just want coverage for worst-case scenarios.
+These plans are ideal for those who want coverage for worst-case scenarios.
 With Bronze plans, your insurance pays 60 percent while you pay 40 percent.

 • Silver health insurance plans are one step above Bronze and have a slightly higher premium.
 However, deductibles will be lower when you seek care.
 If you qualify for cost-sharing reductions, you must pick a Silver plan.
-For 2023, the majority of applicants can find a Silver plan for $10 a month, according to the Department of Health and Human Services (HHS).
+For 2023, most applicants can find a Silver plan for $10 a month, according to the Department of Health and Human Services (HHS).
 With a Silver plan, your insurer will pay 70 percent while you pay 30 percent.

-• Gold is the second-highest medical plan option, and is best for routine visits to a physician or if you need constant care.
+• Gold is the second-highest medical plan option and is best for routine visits to a physician or if you need constant care.
 Plans under the Gold tier will pay 80 percent of your medical costs.
 You’d be responsible for the remaining 20 percent.

 Premium Tax Credits